arvigeus/AZ-204/Learning Path/App Service.md

 There are a few options that you can use to manually push your code to Azure:

 - **Git**: App Service web apps feature a Git URL that you can add as a remote repository.
 Pushing to the remote repository deploys your app.
 - **CLI**: `webapp up` is a feature of the `az` command-line interface that packages your app and deploys it.
-Unlike other deployment methods, `az webapp up` can create a new App Service web app for you if you haven't already created one.
+Unlike other deployment methods, `az webapp up` can create a new App Service web app for you.
 - **Zip deploy**: Use `curl` or a similar HTTP utility to send a ZIP of your application files to App Service.
 - **FTP/S**: FTP or FTPS is a traditional way of pushing your code to many hosting environments, including App Service.